inductiva/sph-demos/FLUID_BLOCK.md

 configurations.
 In this case, we use the `SplishSplash` simulator and run it with the `fluid_block.json` file as input.

-The workflow is already implemented (with a few tweaks) within the `models.py` - contains the `FluidBlock` - and the `scenarios.py` - with the `SimulationParameters` and `FluidBlockSplishSplash`.
+The workflow is already implemented (with a few tweaks) within the `models.py` - which contains the `FluidBlock` - and the `scenarios.py` - with the `SimulationParameters` and `FluidBlockSplishSplash`.
 Go over them now by yourself and soon you will be a power developer of your simulation scenarios!
 You also learn how to integrate other SPH simulators with the same parameters.